FrontEndFoxes/curriculum/workshops/vue/minis/mini2.md

 Notice we don't use `<scoped>` as part of the style block.
 The 'scoped' keyword ensures that your styles will remain valid only for the current SFC, but we're going to make these styles universal.
 :::

-This style block uses some paths to external images hosted on GitHub, rather than to a relative path.
+> This style block uses some paths to external images hosted on GitHub, rather than to a relative path.
 This is because it's a bit time consuming to host images on CodeSandbox.
-Normally you'd just add an image on a relative path such as `/images/myImage.png`.
+Normally you'd just add an image on a relative path to images hosted in the app.

 This stylesheet is an example of using CSS Grid and Flexbox in a basic responsive layout populated by cards.
 It also uses `grid-templates` in the `.app` styles, which are worth taking a minute to look at.
 This styling identifies 'grid template areas' and builds the page as a two column layout with the title, card, and favorites areas spanning the 'fav' and 'next' areas, where the two action buttons live.
 Take a minute to walk through the CSS and understand how it's built.